onlyashark/HP-430-G3-Opencore/README.md

 ### What doesn't work:
 - FingerPrint Reader
 - SD Card Reader
-- Bluetooth,Native Wifi,and AirDrop (Not replaced Wireless network card)

 ### Warning
 - System time will be reset to 1999/12/31 08:00